conan-io/conan-io.github.io/_posts/2023-05-29-New-Cheat-Sheet-For-Conan-2.markdown

 | ------------------------------------ | ------------------------------------- |
 | conan install &lt;path_to_conanfile> | conan install . # path to a conanfile |

-Next is ``conan install &lt;path>``, for example ``./conanfile.py`` if it’s in your current directory, this is unchanged.
-There are other considerations, such as layouts, where if you previously used ``--install-folder`` you may need to add this within the recipe.
+Next is ``conan install <path>``, for example ``./conanfile.py`` if it’s in your current directory, this is unchanged.
+There are other considerations, such as layouts, where if you previously used ``--install-folder`` you may need to adapt this within the recipe.

 ### [Conanfile.txt](https://docs.conan.io/2/reference/conanfile_txt.html) with build system